dart-lang/language/working/0546-patterns/goals-and-constraints.md

 Patterns are also often used in places like variable declarations where users don't expect a runtime failure to occur.
-In that case, if a pattern *might* fail to match, it should probably be compile-time error:
+In that case, if a pattern *might* fail to match, it should probably be a compile-time error:

 ```dart
 num n = ...